republixapps/israel-bank-account-validator/README.md

 ```

 # Other Validator Functions
 The library also includes individual validator functions for each bank.
-These functions follow the naming convention validate_bank_code_X where X is the bank code.
+These functions follow the naming convention validate_bank_number_X where X is the bank code.

 # Testing
 To run the tests, you can use Python's built-in unittest module or pytest.